Newsletter

 App Store even occasionally features apps in editorial lists or the “Today” tab if they have outstanding user feedback.
 In short, positive feedback is a virtuous cycle: it improves rankings, which leads to more visibility and downloads, and thus more chances for reviews.

-Make it a practice to encourage satisfied users to rate your app (for instance, via a gentle in-app prompt after a positive action) and address negative reviews promptly
+Make it a practice to encourage satisfied users to rate your app (for instance, via a gentle in-app prompt after a positive action) and address negative reviews promptly.

-By fixing issues and replying to unhappy users, you can turn around your rating over time.
 Remember, apps with ratings above 4.5 stars receive three times more installs on average, underscoring how crucial this factor is.

 App retention rates